alexistaana/Studiouso/README.md

 Description
 ---
 A daily planner app that allows the user to create tasks, schedules, and calculate their basal metabolic rate and body mass index.
-It is then stored and displayed in their dashboard.
+It is then stored and displayed on their dashboard.

 Motivation
 ---